-We finished our coffee and joined a group gathering at the edge of the old schoolyard, near the Eureka under my desk to say my ABC's; but, with the help of Church Cemetery, where the original school bell hung
+We finished our coffee and joined a group gathering at the edge of the old schoolyard, near the Eureka Church Cemetery, where the original school bell hung stately and still.

 Everett Bohanon, an octogenarian, rang the bell, calling our attention to the beginning of another country school reunion.